INSIDE: How to turn a thrift store candelabra into a standing plant stand in 3 easy steps.

 - Use a vintage candlestick to create a freestanding garden planter

-- Turn black plastic flower pots into a colorful flower front door decor
+- Turn plastic flower pots from the nursery into a colorful flower front door hanger